 As we mentioned before, social media is quickly blurring the lines between marketing and customer support.
 Customers are using social media to not only learn about brands and their promotions, but also to contact the company with concerns, questions, or complaints.
 When your marketing and your customer service teams collaborate, they can offer comprehensive and quick responses to your customers.

-Some customer interactions on social media will need to be escalated to private message or a phone call with a rep to make sure potentially private information isn’t revealed, but most questions or comments can be quickly answered with very little effort or time.
-If you have a customer who asks about a particular policy for your company, for example, your marketing team can easily use your brand’s social media site to respond with a link to a relevant page or article on your website.
+Some customer interactions on social media will need to be escalated to a private message or a phone call with a rep to make sure potentially private information isn't revealed, but most questions or comments can be quickly answered with minimal effort or time.
+If you have a customer who asks about a particular policy for your company, for example, your marketing team can easily use your brand's social media site to respond with a link to a relevant page or article on your website.